RndMnkIII/Analogizer_openFPGA-XaindSleena/README.md

 This utility allows you to do a few things beyond the usual SNAC controller type and assignment, or video output type and blank of the Pocket screen.

+### Game Controls:
+This game uses Player1 controls for both P1 and P2 players.
+The only exception is the continue button that is Player2 Start.
+For ease of use I've mapped to Player2 Start to Player1 L1 button.
+Can be used also Player2 Start button if you have two game controllers connected.
+The R1 button shows/hides the Top 10 Ko-fi contributors (this comes from the original MiSTer development that was sponsored using Ko-fi sponsorship).

 ### OSD Controls:
 The current release allows to adjust Horizontal/Vertical offset of the image with a range of -15/+15 units using the combination of inputs Start + Up/Down/Left/Right